Operation Earnest Will: Operation Prime Chance

 Earnest Will overlapped with Operation Prime Chance, a largely secret effort to stop Iranian forces from attacking Persian Gulf shipping.

 Despite the protection offered by U.S. Navy vessels, Iran used mines and small boats to harass the convoys steaming to and from Kuwait, at the time a principal ally of Iraq.
-In late July 1987, Rear Admiral Harold J. Bernsen, commander of the Middle East Force, requested Naval Special Warfare assets.
+In late July 1987, Rear Admiral Harold J. Bernsen, Commander, Middle East Force, requested Naval Special Warfare assets.
 Special Boat Teams deployed with six Mark III Patrol Boats and two Navy SEAL platoons in August.
 The Middle East Force decided to convert two oil service barges, Hercules and Wimbrown VII, into mobile sea bases.
 These were moored in the northern Persian Gulf, allowing special operations forces to thwart clandestine Iranian mining and small boat attacks.